How profitable is kales farming in Kenya?

 You will need 125 grams/acre of Kale seeds.
-You are advised to buy quality certified seeds from an accredited agrovet or a kales seed company shop near you.
+Buy quality certified seeds from an accredited agrovet or a seed company .
 Establish a hygienic seed bed in the open field, a propagation tunnel or buy seeding trays for healthy seedlings.
 Thin excess seedlings and weed the bed to keep seedlings healthy.
 Besides, water them once or twice per day till they are ready to transplant.

 Plant your Sukuma wiki seedlings when they have four or five leaves.
 Depending on how you raise the nursery, they are ready to transplant in 4-6 weeks after you sow your seeds In our estimates of the above activities (weeding, pest and disease control labour) you will spend KES 6,800 to get ready seedlings.

 Highest kales yield are in well-drained fertile soils that has high organic matter.
 The optimal soil acidity is a value of pH range of 5.5 to 7.0.
 The best altitude is 800 to 2200 meters above sea level.
 The require ample rainfall of 750 mm and may need irrigation from time to time

 To determine your soil and water suitability for growing kales.
 Do the basic soil and water analysis tests.
 For these, you will incur around KES 6,000 given current market costs.

 The main site for your kales should have a fine tilth with soils at least 15 cm deep to promote better and faster and firm root development.